hexylena/bdb/8/report.md

 Seeing these responses, and given that this is a technical course where we have a significant amount of control over where the students execute code, I've asked my TOA to look into automating the collection of student solutions to a given problem in a way that I can use it dynamically during class.
 That will allow me to discuss student solutions with the class anonymously and maybe achieve everyone's objectives: no hurt feelings, no uncomfortable attention, and the student's solutions we review will still feel seen.

-### Question 5

-This again gave food for thought on potential options to slow down, some more actionable than others
+**Question 5**: This again gave food for thought on potential options to slow down, some more actionable than others

 - All steps should be repeated twice.
 - It's unclear when steps are something we need to run, or just for explanation.